Martin College: History

-Martin College was established in 1976, when the Lorraine Martin Receptioniste and Deportment Academy, founded by Lorraine Martin, commenced trading.
+Martin College was established in 1976, when the Lorraine Martin Receptionist and Deportment Academy, founded by Lorraine Martin, commenced trading.
 By 1985 it was known as Lorraine Martin Commercial College Limited and operated under that title until November 1995 when it was purchased by Education and Training Australia Pty Limited.

 Education and Training Australia Pty Limited became the Registered Training Organisation, which traded as Lorraine Martin College Pty Limited.
 Martin continued as a director and consultant to the company until her retirement in April 1997.

 In October 1997, Education and Training Australia Pty Limited changed its name to Study Group Australia Pty Limited, and became the Registered Training Provider as of 1 January 1998.
 The vocational education and training division continued to operate as Lorraine Martin College Pty Limited.
 All marketing and advertising up to that time, both onshore and offshore, featured the use of the founder's name: Lorraine Martin.

 In August 1998, Lorraine Martin College Pty Limited was renamed Martin College Pty Limited, and became commonly known as Martin College.

 Martin College was rebranded in 2014 to Martin.